 A Little Bit of History

 NASCAR got its start in 1948.
-The first NASCAR race was held in the beautiful city of Daytona.
+The first NASCAR race was held in the beautiful city of Daytona (also a great city for a wedding dj).
 Red Byron made history that year by winning the racing event with his Ford.
 Big Bill was appointed as the leader one month later.
 As you can see, the history of this sporting event is truly colorful.
 The history of NASCAR is as old as the time when runners just souped up their machines to outrun the law, racing around the hills and tree trimming with their speed.
 Runners loved outsmarting the law whenever they could, and they became famous for doing just that.

 Big Bill became also famous for doing those races on a regular basis.
 Big Bill organized racing events in Daytona, and people loved it in the 1940s.
 On 1947, there were some standard rules established for the purpose of organizing these races in America.
 NASCAR also has its share of amazing faces and unforgettable finishes as well.
 Lee Petty was the winner of the first Daytona 500 race in 1959.
 The new generation of NASCAR took place when Petty retired in 1992.
 New racers like Jeff Gordon and Dale Earnhardt Jr. made news by winning a lot of races in NASCAR in those these.